General GRAD 701 Course Information

 - The Graduate School has approved the following departmental courses as GRAD 701-equivalent: EDCE 830, EDHE 738, EDHE 834*, ENCP 701, ENGL 691, FORL 776, HRTM 890, SPTE 810, JOUR 805, LING 795, MATH 791, PHIL 790, PHYS 700*, SLIS 804

 - Registration for these courses occurs through my.sc.edu during open registration.

 - Certain courses are offered only in fall or spring semesters.
 Check with your Graduate Director to determine whether to register for these courses.
 If you begin your GTA/GIA in a semester when your departmental course is not being offered, you will need to enroll in the general GRAD 701 section.

-Graduate Teaching and Instructional Assistants must participate in GTA/GIA Orientations prior to assuming their instructional responsibilities.
-The university-wide GTA/GIA Orientation workshops are separate from Grad 701.
+Graduate Teaching and Instructional Assistants must participate in GTA/IA Orientation prior to assuming their instructional responsibilities.
+The university-wide GTA/IA Orientation workshops are separate from Grad 701.